socialtables/react-image-fallback/README.md

 #### `initialImage`
 The image to show before your `src` or `fallbackImage` load.

+### `shouldUpdateImage`
+By default this will return false, a user can pass a function telling the componet to update state that controls the `src` of image

 #### `spread props`
 This component also utilizes jsx spread attributes to pass along custom image attributes such as alt tags and className